Safe Injection Sites for Heroin Addicts: Helpful or Harmful?

 While heroin injection sites may still be controversial among the general population, this harm reduction program has been proven to make neighborhoods and communities safer.
 It has also given many addicts a chance to regain control of their lives, by providing access to detox centers.

 Many drug detox centers treat heroin addiction using a combination of detox and therapy.
 Medical detox and medication-assisted treatments involve the use of FDA-approved medications that fully eliminate heroin withdrawal symptoms, which reduces the risk of relapse.
 Instead of having to quit cold turkey and worry about surviving withdrawal on their own, heroin patients can receive professional medical care that relieves the worst of their symptoms — including drug cravings.

 After overcoming heroin dependence with drug detox, patients can receive therapy to learn how to manage triggers, along with other skills that help them stay sober.
 Cognitive-behavioral therapy, support group therapy, and motivational enhancement therapy are just some examples of therapies that can treat the underlying causes of heroin addiction, and promote long-term sobriety.

 If you’re a heroin user who needs help becoming sober, please understand you’re not alone in your fight, and that help is nearby.
-Call our 24/7 confidential helpline at 800-483-2193 to speak with an addiction counselor about your treatment options.
+Call our confidential helpline at 800-996-6135(Who Answers?) to speak about your treatment options.
 We’ll guide you toward the nearest drug detox center ready to help you achieve a healthier, addiction-free lifestyle.